 EIEM European Industrial Experience Mittelhessen

 StudiumPlus offers unique and innovative co-operative education programmes in close cooperation with more than 600 partner companies.
-StudiumPlus students are nominated and employed by companies for their entire degree programme (both bachelor and master programmes).
+StudiumPlus students are nominated and employed by companies for their entire degree course (both bachelor and master programmes).

 Undergraduate students work full-time in their respective company during semester breaks and for an entire project semester, whereas during lecture periods they attend university full-time on campus.
 The practical phases in companies are accredited modules within the degree curricula including a written report on the project completed and often a presentation as well.
 A university professor and a company supervisor support and accompany students and evaluate their projects.

 European Industrial Experience Mittelhessen (EIEM)